Spinning Particles in Quantum Mechanics and Quantum Field Theory

 \section{Final Comments}

-What included in the present manuscript is an expanded version of a set of lectures I gave in Morelia (Mexico) in November 2012, in the Physics Department of the University of Modena in January 2013, and in the VIII ``Escuela de F\'isica Fundamental" held in Hermosillo (Mexico) in August 2013.
-In these lectures I reviewed some elementary material on particle path integrals and introduced a list of (more or less) recent topics where particle path integrals can be efficiently applied.
-In particular I pointed out the role that some locally-symmetric relativistic particle models have in the first-quantized description of higher spin fields~\cite{Sorokin:2004ie}.
+In the previous lectures we reviewed some elementary material on particle path integrals and introduced a list of more or less recent topics where particle path integrals can be efficiently applied.
+In particular we pointed out the role that some locally-symmetric relativistic particle models have in the first-quantized description of higher spin fields~\cite{Sorokin:2004ie}.
 However the list of topics reviewed here is by no means complete.
-Firstly, coupling to external gravity has been overlooked (it will be partly covered by Christian in chapter~\ref{ch:ch2}}.)
+Firstly, coupling to external gravity has been overlooked (it will be partly covered below, in Chapter~\ref{ch:ch2}.)
 In fact, path integrals in curved spaces involve nonlinear sigma models and perturbative calculations have to be done carefully as superficial divergences appear.
 Although this issue is well studied and understood by now, it had been source of controversy (and errors) in the past (see~\cite{Bastianelli:2005rc} for a review.)
-Moreover, for the $O(N)$ spinning particle models discussed above, coupling to gravity is not straightforward as (for generic $N$) the background appears to be constrained~\cite{Bastianelli:2008nm} and the symmetry algebra is not linear and thus the topic is an on-going research argument (for a recent review see~\cite{Bastianelli:2015tha} and references therein.)
+Moreover, for the $O(N)$ spinning particle models discussed above, coupling to gravity is not straightforward as (for generic $N$) the background appears to be constrained~\cite{Bastianelli:2008nm} and the symmetry algebra is not linear: the topic is an on-going research argument---for a review see~\cite{Bastianelli:2015tha} and references therein.

 Some other modern applications of particle path integrals that have not been covered here, include: the numerical worldline approach to the Casimir effect~\cite{Gies:2003cv}, AdS/CFT correspondence and string dualities~\cite{Gopakumar:2003ns}, photon-graviton amplitudes computations~\cite{61}, nonperturbative worldline methods in QFT~\cite{18,Gies:2005sb}, QFT in curved space time~\cite{Hollowood:2007kt}, the worldgraph approach to QFT~\cite{Dai:2008bh}, as well as the worldline approach to QFT on manifolds with boundary~\cite{Bastianelli:2008vh} and to noncommutative QFT~\cite{Bonezzi:2012vr}.